-All non-essential travel into Prince Edward Island is prohibited.
-Peace officers are authorized to turn any person(s) away who attempts to enter the province for unnecessary travel and to require any person(s) to leave the province immediately.
-To minimize these occurrences, PEI has implemented a Pre-Travel Approval Process for travelers.
+Travel into Prince Edward Island is restricted.
+Peace officers are authorized to turn any person(s) away who attempts to enter the province for unauthorized travel and to require any person(s) to leave the province immediately.
+To minimize these occurrences, PEI has implemented the following pre-travel approval processes:

-Screening measures are in place at all entry points to the province including the Charlottetown Airport, Confederation Bridge, PEI-Isle de la Madeline Ferry.
+Screening measures are in place at all entry points to the province including the Charlottetown Airport, Confederation Bridge and ferry terminals.
 A Public Health Order is in place requiring all individuals entering Prince Edward Island to self-isolate for 14 days.

 Every person arriving on PEI at any and all points of entry shall: